jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-08-17

+Back to back action.
+I was occupied with personal stuff today.

+# 2022-08-16

+Personal day.
+I solved some rustlings.

 # 2022-08-15

 I am in love with Russian music videos.
 Some of them are absolutely out of this world.
 I love it.